jayhawk87/vpc-network/about-network.md

 ![gateway services](images/scope-of-gateway-services.png)

-**Note:**  A public gateway is created in a VPC, but the gateway does nothing until it is attached to a subnet.
+A public gateway is created in a VPC, but the gateway does nothing until it is attached to a subnet.
 You can create only one public gateway per zone, which means for example that you could have 3 public gateways per VPC in an environment with 3 zones.
+{:note}

 ### Use a Floating IP address for external connectivity of a VSI
 **Floating IP addresses** are IP addresses that are provided by the system and are reachable from the public internet.